-State, local, tribal and territorial governmental entities can now obtain free access to Esri software for up to 6 months to help respond to COVID-19.
-To take advantage of this opportunity, choose “Request Assistance” in the red banner, and then select “COVID-19 Response Package”.
+State, local, tribal, and territorial government entities can now obtain free access to Esri software for up to 6 months to help respond to COVID-19.
+To take advantage of this opportunity, choose “Request Assistance” in the red banner, and then select “COVID-19 Response Package.”

 COVID-19 State-Level Geospatial Resources